What is a veneer?

 A veneer is a thin layer of porcelain made to fit over the front of a tooth, in a similar way to how a false nail fits over your fingernail.
 Normally veneers will be constructed using a very thin layer of porcelain that will match the natural colour of your tooth.
 Veneers can be used to improve the colour of teeth, repair a chipped tooth or close a small gap between teeth where braces are not suitable.

-Veneers look natural – once in place the veneer will be indistinguishable from your natural teeth.
+- Veneers look natural – once in place the veneer will be indistinguishable from your natural teeth.

-Veneers are stain resistant – veneers will not pickup stains like your natural teeth will, so will retain their white finish.
+- Veneers are stain resistant – veneers will not pickup stains like your natural teeth will, so will retain their white finish.

-Veneers are strong – dental veneers are extremely thin but once bonded to the tooth are unbelievably strong.
+- Veneers are strong – dental veneers are extremely thin but once bonded to the tooth are unbelievably strong.

-Veneers can correct multiple flaws – veneers can help to improve the shape, colour and position of teeth.
+- Veneers can correct multiple flaws – veneers can help to improve the shape, colour and position of teeth.
 Therefore, it is possible to change a range of cosmetic flaws such as spaces, discolouration, staining, chipped or fractured teeth in one go.

-They are a conservative approach to changing a tooth’s colour and shape – your teeth will not require extensive preparation to support a veneer as they would with a crown.
+- Veneers are a conservative approach to changing a tooth’s colour and shape – your teeth will not require extensive preparation to support a veneer as they would with a crown.

-They can dramatically change your smile – multiple veneers can be made to produce instant improvements to your smile.
+- Veneers can dramatically change your smile – multiple veneers can be made to produce instant improvements to your smile.